-To provide a unique fishing opportunity not generally available elsewhere in CT, several years ago the Fisheries Division (Fisheries) began to promote a lake and pond Brook Trout fishery at two waterbodies, Black Pond (Woodstock) and Mohawk Pond (Cornwall/Goshen), that had been stocked with a mix of trout (Brown, Rainbow, Brook) for decades, By 2017 only Brook Trout were being stocked into the two waterbodies.
-Currently Fisheries stocks large (fish averaging 14 inches apiece in length) Brook Trout into Mohawk Pond and Black Pond each fall and larger standard size (9-12 inch fish) Brook Trout in the spring.
-Existing regulations allow for the harvest of five trout of any size.

-This proposal also establishes length and creel limits for Brook Trout (5 trout per day creel limit but only one Brook Trout over 14 inches in length during the regular trout season, and a one fish per day creel limit and 14-inch minimum length for Brook Trout during the extended March season) at both waterbodies.
-These regulations are intended to spread the catch of the large Brook Trout out and provide fishing opportunities to more anglers over a longer period of time.
+Explanation and response to comments: To provide a unique fishing opportunity not generally available elsewhere in CT, several years ago the Fisheries Division (Fisheries) altered its trout stocking management to promote a lake and pond Brook Trout fishery at two waterbodies, Black Pond (Woodstock) and Mohawk Pond (Cornwall/Goshen), that had been stocked with a mix of trout (Brown, Rainbow, Brook) for decades.
+This proposal adds both waterbodies to the list of Trout Management Lakes and establish length and creel limits for Brook Trout (5 trout per day creel limit but only one Brook Trout over 14 inches in length during the regular trout season, and a one fish per day creel limit and 14-inch minimum length for Brook Trout during the extended March season).
+DEEP believes that the proposed regulations will spread the catch of the large Brook Trout out and provide fishing opportunities to more anglers over a longer period of time.

 This proposal changes the designation for the Sessions Woods Wild Trout Management Area (WTMA) from a class 3 to class 1.
 Field sampling has indicated that the more protective class 1 designation would be more appropriate for the current status of the wild trout populations in this WTMA.
 Additionally, the name of the stream in this WTMA is updated from "Negro Hill Brook" to "Freeman Hill Brook".
 The two towns (Bristol, Burlington) sharing this brook had approached the USGS Board of Geographical Names (BGN) to request the name change and the BGN recently approved this change.
+Any extension of the boundaries, as proposed by one commenter, would first need review and investigation by Fisheries field staff.